 - Jump on you when you are eating dinner?

-If you answered yes to any of these questions, then you are dealing with the very same issues countless other dog owners are dealing with.
-The good news is that this issue is very easy to fix!
+If you answered yes to any of these questions, you deal with the same issues countless other dog owners struggle with daily.
+The good news is that this issue is straightforward to fix.

-Choose a command such as “off”, and stay consistent with that word.
-Be sure when choosing the word that you don’t choose words that may later conflict with commands such as “down”, which will be used in teaching your dog to lay down on command.
+Choose a command such as “off” and stay consistent with that word.
+Be sure when choosing the word that you don’t choose terms that may later conflict with commands such as “down,” which we will use when teaching your dog to lay down on command.

-It’s pretty commonly known that dogs do not like the feeling of being off balance, which you can use to help teach them to keep four feet on the floor.
-The next time you come in the front door and your dog jumps on you, immediately take a step or two forward, and gently pull up on your dog’s collar.
+Dogs do not like the feeling of being off-balance, which you can use to help teach them to keep four feet on the floor.
+The next time you come in the front door and your dog jumps on you, immediately take a step or two forward and gently pull up on your dog’s collar.
 As you move forward, tell him/her “off” in a calm yet firm voice.
-This action will likely both surprise him as well as throw him off balance, resulting in him putting his feet on the floor.
+This action will likely both surprise him and throw him off balance, resulting in him putting his feet on the floor.
 Petting and praise only occur when the dog is on solid ground.

 Whenever you are petting and praising your dog, make sure not to get too enthusiastic.
-Your dog is jumping on you because he is excited, and it isn’t fair for you to throw more excitement into the mix when you are trying to calm him down.
+Your dog is jumping on you because of excitement, and it is counterintuitive to add more excitement into the mix when trying to calm your dog down.
 Calm petting is the best form of reward in this case.
 Also, do not give your dog tons of attention when you first get home.
-Excitement and anxiety about your return home not only leads to jumping, but also to more serious issues, like separation anxiety.
+Excitement and anxiety about your return home not only lead to jumping but also more serious issues, like separation anxiety.

-Make sure that you practice these steps every day when you come home, or in any situation that your dog may jump on you.
-Everyone in the household, as well as dog walkers and pet sitters, need to be on the same page in order to keep things consistent for the dog.
+Make sure that you practice these steps every day when you come home or in any situation that your dog may jump on you.
+Everyone in the household (including dog walkers and pet sitters) need to be on the same page to keep things consistent for the dog.
 Follow these steps, and jumping will be a thing of the past!